-However, if a seemingly simple it may be a problem.
+However, if a seemingly simple field is taking longer than others to complete it may be a problem.
 We recommend marrying this with an Abandonment report to see if your high field time leads to people leaving the form.
 In many cases, this will be true and you’ll be able to start testing adjustments to that field.

-If you run into , consider similar adjustments as recommended above for abandonment.
+If you run into a field time issue, consider similar adjustments as recommended above for abandonment.

 Remove the field if it's not necessary